mixu/counterstrike/readme.md

 # counterstrike

-Counters that rotate periodically for collecting metrics in memory, inspired by statsd.
+Counters that rotate periodically for collecting metrics in memory - optionally with Graphite-style lossy data aggregation.

-Useful for collecting metrics, such as the number of requests per hour, or the response time of requests in the past hour.
+Useful for collecting metrics, such as the number of requests per hour and aggregating them into daily stats in memory.

 Supports both simple counters and sets of counters/values in a hash.

 Key features:

-- Values are rotated every X seconds/minutes/hours/days, with logic that prefers rotating on well-defined intervals (e.g. at :00) to make it easy to track hourly/daily etc. metric values
-- Fixed memory usage: Maximum number of values limits how much memory is used by old data.
-- Well-defined intervals when possible: e.g. if the duration is hourly, then the day is divided into 24 periods from 00:00 - 01:00 and so on
 - No external dependencies
+- Fixed memory usage based on limited retention (optionally, with Graphite-style aggregations - see last example)
+- Values are rotated every X seconds/minutes/hours/days, with logic that prefers rotating at the beginning of the hour/day/month to make it easy to track hourly/daily etc. metric values
+- Friendly units (e.g. store '2 days' of '10 minute' data)
 - By default, the counter manages it's own timeouts, but you can also manage the timeouts manually if you prefer to do that (e.g. if you have a bunch of other tasks that also run periodically)

 ## API